obniz/obniz/parts/MovementSensor/JoyStick/README.md

 ### Attention! pins assing is diffrerent in each product!
 There are some joystick and these pin assigns are different.

-For example, A joystick commonly used with obniz is below.
+For example, A joystick commonly used with obniz Board is below.

 ![](./joystick_pins.jpg)